 Each student will keep a logbook of ALL patients he/she sees including all observations.
 This log should include all information needed to satisfy documentation of the student's role in each case as well as detailed notes on the cases and counseling strategies.
-The logbook should reflect the depth and breathe of the student's clinical experience.
-A program logbook form will be provided to you electronically before starting clinical rotations (see example and instructions in the Additional Materials section of the Handbook).
+The logbook should reflect the depth and breadth of the student's clinical experience.
+All clinical encounters will be logged in Typhon, and each case will be reviewed and approved by the supervising genetic counselor.
 Logbooks will be reviewed by the Co-Directors at the end of each clinical rotation.
-Additionally, all student cases will be reviewed and must be completed to the satisfaction of the supervising genetic counselors, and program leadership prior to the student leaving the program.
-Patient identifiers (such as patient hospital number) must never be used on the logbook.
-The student will assign a unique identifier for each case seen.
+Patient identifiers (such as name or patient medical record number) must never be used on the logbook.
+Typhon will assign a unique identifier for each case seen.
+You will have an exit interview with the Co-Directors to review your logbooks and other materials before leaving CWRU.